Buying Off-Plan Property: A Guide for Investors and Landlords

 What Exactly is Off-Plan Property?

-Off-plan property refers to property that hasn’t been built yet but is being offered for sale by the builder or developer based on their plans for it.
+Off-plan property refers to a house or an apartment that hasn’t been built yet but is being offered for sale by the builder or developer early.

-Buying a property off-plan is an alternative to waiting until a new build is completed and an alternative to buying an existing house.
+Buying a property off-plan is an alternative to waiting until a new build is completed and an alternative to buying an existing house and comes with a different risk profile with some advantages and disadvantages not common with other property types.

 According to Hamptons' research last year 37% of new homes sold in England and Wales found a buyer before completion.